MattyAyOh/XPCLab/README.md

 This is because once the daemon is loaded into launchd, it apparently isn't overwritten even if you re-build it, and try to load it with `SMJobBless`.
 So unloading it is the only way you can reload the new binaries

+NOTE: It is mandatory to run the python script before running the app and daemon.